shahramg/FLSbagfile/README.md

 ```
 writeFlightPathToFile(FLSArray, Filename, Topic)
 ```
 FLSArray is an in-memory formatting of the flight paths for each FLS.
 Filename specifies the path for a bagfile.
 Topic specifies the topic of the bag file which the messages will be written to.
-They are used when the FLS flight paths are generated using a named communication channel, see wiki.ros.org/Topics for details.
+They are used when the FLS flight paths are generated using a named communication channel, see [ROS Topics](https://wiki.ros.org/Topics) for details.

 If the specified Filename exists then writeFlightPathToFile asks whether the Filename should be overwritten.